YottaDB/YDBDoc/ProgGuide/internatn.rst

 * If the truth value of ncol is FALSE(0), local variables use the YottaDB standard null collation.
 * If the truth value of ncol is TRUE(1), local variables use the M standard null collation.

 With set^%LCLCOL(,ncol), the null collation order can be changed while keeping the alternate collation order unchanged.
-If subscripted local variables exist, null collation order cannot be changed.
+If subscripted local variables exist, the null collation order cannot be changed.
 In this case, YottaDB issues YDB-E-COLLDATAEXISTS.

 get^%LCLCOL returns the current local type.